chastelock/chaste/README.md

 Chaste parses npmjs lockfiles.

-Development status: pre-alpha.
-APIs can and will change a lot.
+Development status: alpha.
+Some APIs will change.

 Licensed `Apache-2.0` or `BSD-2-Clause` at your choice.
 Intentionally submitting a Contribution means You agree to publish it